gouthami1404/sparkX/README.md

-# PixelGenesis: Decentralized Digital Identity & Credential Vault
+# NexID: Decentralized Digital Identity & Credential Vault

 A decentralized web application that gives users self-sovereign control over their identity and documents using Ethereum smart contracts and IPFS.